A first notice of loss (FNOL) is a report you submit to your insurance company to initiate a claim.

 For many people, the only time they contact their carrier is on the day they buy their homeowners insurance.
-But some, unfortunately, will have to call their insurance carrier because they suffered a loss.
-This call is the FNOL, and it starts the ball rolling on your insurance claim.
+But for those who suffer a loss, an FNOL is the first step they take in filing a claim with their insurer.

-Many homeowners may never hear the term “first notice of loss,” including those that have to file a claim.
-This is because calling either your insurance company is almost instinctual after an event causes a loss.
-In many cases, that phone call is their FNOL.
+Many homeowners never hear the term “first notice of loss,” including those who have to file a claim.
+This is because calling your insurance company is almost instinctual after an event causes a loss.
+In most cases, that phone call is their FNOL.
 Others may come across the term in the claims section on their insurance company’s website or on official intake forms their insurer asks them to complete.

-You initiate an FNOL when you experience a loss by calling your insurance company.
-For example, you may call your insurer after:
+You typically initiate an FNOL when you experience a loss by calling your insurance company.
+Here are some losses that result in common home insurance claims:

 Whatever the loss is, you must contact your insurance company to inform them that you need to file a claim.
 You can usually find contact information for your insurer’s claims department on its website.

-On the call, your claims representative will ask for certain information.
-This usually includes:
+On the call, your claims representative will ask for certain information, such as:

 This is usually enough information for the representative to start a claim on your policy.
 The representative takes down all the information, assigns you a claim number, and notifies the claims department to put your issue in its queue for an adjuster to handle.